Cruciate Ligament Repair with Our Orthopedic Veterinarian in Omaha

 Often times, conservative techniques including medication, rest, and nutritional changes are not enough to help a dog heal from a torn cranial cruciate ligament injury.
 In these cases, our orthopedic veterinarian in Omaha may recommend a ruptured cranial cruciate ligament dog surgery.

 There are several surgical approaches that the orthopedic vet team can take to manage a cranial cruciate ligament tear.
 These include bone cutting techniques (especially preferred for larger and active dogs) and suture-based techniques.
 The goal of any approach is to permanently restore the alignment and stability of your dog's knee.

 How to Manage Your Animal's CCL Recovery after Surgery

 In the vast majority of cases, the prognosis is excellent for dogs that have had a ruptured cranial cruciate ligament repair.
 It is extremely important that you monitor and limit your dog's activity in the period immediately following surgery.
 This is to ensure that the surgical intervention is effective and no damage or infection occurs.
 Our Omaha orthopedic vet team will give you specific instructions to help you keep your dog comfortable and safe throughout its rehabilitation and recovery period.

 Is Your Dog Suffering From Cranial Cruciate Disease Or Other Injury?
 Consult With Our Orthopedic Veterinary Team in Omaha

-If you've been looking for an orthopedic veterinarian near Omaha to help with your dog's health needs (or cat or other four-legged friends!), then call Sirius Veterinary Orthopedic Center today to schedule a consultation.
+If you have been looking for an orthopedic veterinarian to help with your four-legged athlete's health needs then call Sirius Veterinary Orthopedic Center today to schedule a consultation.
 The Sirius Veterinary Orthopedic Team will provide the most appropriate diagnostic and therapeutic treatment plan based on your animal's condition, such as the management of the cranial cruciate disease.
 To learn more, contact us at 402-934-1332.